 5. Bookmark product pages ahead of time.

-Get first dibs on the items you have your eyes on by bookmarking or favoriting webpages.
-Then as soon as the sale begins, head to that page with just one click.
+Get first dibs on the items you have your eye on by bookmarking web pages.
+Then, as soon as the sale begins, head to that page with just one click.

 6. Or, use different browser tabs for each store.